fivedots/nativeio-async-wrapper/README.md

-# NativeIO Async Wrapper
+# Storage Foundation API Async Wrapper

-This repo contains a JS wrapper (nativeio_async_wrapper.js) for NativeIO.
-The wrapper uses Asyncify to expose synchronous functions out of asynchronous NativeIO functions.
+This repo contains a JS wrapper (nativeio_async_wrapper.js) for Storage Foundation API.
+The wrapper uses Asyncify to expose synchronous functions out of asynchronous Storage Foundation API functions.

 Also included is a C++ example (wrapped.cpp) that shows how to import and use the wrapper.

+Note: Storage Foundation API used to be called NativeIO.
+Some references to this name still remain, they will be removed after the new name has landed on Chrome.

 ## How To